-Study in the Discipline of Physiology is offered by the Sydney Medical School and is the focus of teaching and research in the physiological sciences at The University of Sydney.
+Study in the Discipline of Physiology is offered by Sydney Medical School and is the focus of teaching and research in the physiological sciences at the University of Sydney.
 Units of study in this major are available at standard and advanced level.

 Program structure and content

 The Discipline of Physiology provides introductory general Intermediate units of study and for those wishing to major in the subject through in-depth Senior units of study.
-These Senior units in semester 1 include Neuroscience and Human Cellular Physiology and in semester 2 Heart and Circulation as well as further related study in Neuroscience units.
+These Senior units in semester one include Frontiers in Cellular Physiology and Reproduction, Development and Disease and Neuroscience and in semester two Frontiers in Whole Body Physiology and Physiology of Disease as well as further related study in Neuroscience units.

 First year planning for a Physiology major